Sidney Crosby's Success and Achievements in Timeline

 February 16, 2017: Crosby reaches 1,000 NHL points

-On February 16, 2017, Crosby reached 1,000 NHL points with an assist on a Chris Kunitz goal against the Winnipeg Jets, achieving the milestone in his 757th game.
+On February 16, 2017, Sidney Crosby registered an assist on a Chris Kunitz goal against the Winnipeg Jets to reach 1,000 NHL points in his 757th game, becoming the 12th-fastest (and 11th-youngest) player to reach that milestone.

-In June 2017, Sidney Crosby was voted by Canadians as the greatest athlete of the 21st century in a survey conducted by Sportsnet.
+In June 2017, a survey conducted by Sportsnet showed that Sidney Crosby was voted by Canadians as the greatest athlete of the 21st century.

-In 2017, Sidney Crosby led Pittsburgh to another Stanley Cup championship and became the third player to win the Conn Smythe Trophy in consecutive years.
+In 2017, Sidney Crosby led Pittsburgh to another Stanley Cup championship and became the third player to win the Conn Smythe Trophy (playoff MVP) in consecutive years.

-In 2017, Sidney Crosby won his second Richard Trophy and was named one of the 100 Greatest NHL Players in history, solidifying his legacy.
+In 2017, Sidney Crosby won his second Richard Trophy and was named one of the 100 Greatest NHL Players in history.

-On February 11, 2018, Crosby scored his 400th NHL goal against Jake Allen of the St. Louis Blues, becoming the 95th player in NHL history to reach the milestone.
+On February 11, 2018, Sidney Crosby scored his 400th NHL goal against Jake Allen of the St. Louis Blues, becoming the 95th player in NHL history to reach the milestone.
+The Penguins defeated the Blues 4–1.

-In March 2018, a poll conducted by the NHLPA of more than 500 players resulted in Sidney Crosby being voted the "most difficult to play against, best role model, best team player, the player you'd want to win one game, and the player who would be a great coach upon retirement".
+In March 2018, an NHLPA poll of over 500 players voted Sidney Crosby as the "most difficult to play against, best role model, best team player, the player you'd want to win one game, and the player who would be a great coach upon retirement".

 In April 2018, Sidney Crosby was chosen as Nova Scotia's "Best athlete ever" by the Nova Scotia Sport Hall of Fame.

-On January 3, 2019, Crosby was selected to play in the NHL All-Star Game for the eighth time in his career and won the All-Star MVP award.
+On January 3, 2019, Sidney Crosby was selected to play in the NHL All-Star Game for the eighth time in his career.
+He scored four goals and four assists, helping the Metropolitan Division to victory, winning his first All-Star MVP award.

 In March 2019, an anonymous survey conducted by The Athletic showed that Sidney Crosby was regarded as the best all-around NHL player by his peers.

-In 2019, the Océanic and the Quebec Major Junior Hockey League retired Sidney Crosby's jersey number 87.
+In 2019, the Rimouski Océanic and the Quebec Major Junior Hockey League retired Crosby's jersey number 87.

-In January 2020, Crosby was selected to the NHL All-Decade First Team.
+In January 2020, Sidney Crosby was selected to the NHL All-Decade First Team, recognizing his achievements and contributions to hockey over the past decade.

-In 2020, Sidney Crosby received further recognition for his outstanding career when he was named to the IIHF All-Time Canada Team and the Men's All-Decade Team, cementing his status as one of the greatest Canadian hockey players of all time.
+In 2020, Sidney Crosby was named to the IIHF All-Time Canada Team and the Men's All-Decade Team, solidifying his legacy as one of the greatest Canadian hockey players of all time.

 2021: Ted Lindsay Award Finalist